P10: Mental Models - Reality is Closer Than We Think

 This isn’t about being the smartest person in the room.

-It starts with developing awareness.
+It all begins with awareness.

-Because in today’s world, clarity isn’t optional.
+Because clarity isn’t optional anymore.

 The choice is yours.